xphx/master-thesis/implementation/main.typ

   ) <api_example_Listing>
 ]

 In the beginning, the user can specify settings that should be applied while rendering.
 The `level` property indicates which SIMD level should be used during rendering.
 By default, Vello CPU will dynamically detect the highest available level on the host system, but the user can in theory override this to for example force using SSE4.2 instructions, even though the system supports AVX2 in theory.
-The `num_threads` property allows you to enable multi-threaded execution (see @mult-threading) or force single-threaded execution by setting the value to 0.
+The `num_threads` property allows you to enable multi-threaded execution (see @multi-threading) or force single-threaded execution by setting the value to 0.
 Finally, the `render_mode` property indicates whether to prioritize speed or quality during rendering (see @fine_rasterization).

 The user then creates a new `RenderContext` by specifying a width and height as well as the render settings.
 An important property of the `RenderContext` is that it is _reusable_.
 This means that if the user renders a certain scene and then wants to render a second scene, they can just _reset_ the context and then reuse it instead of having to initialize a new one.
 This is important because during the rendering process, _Vello CPU_ will need to make a number of memory allocations, which can have a some impact on runtime.
 By reusing the same `RenderContext`, Vello CPU can _reuse_ the existing allocations in subsequent rendering operations, leading to better performance.
 This property is especially useful in the context of GUI rendering, where it is common to render different scenes dozens of times per second over an extended period of time.